dblencowe/trekksoft/readme.txt

 == Installation ==

-1. Upload `trekksoft.zip` to the `/wp-content/plugins/` directory and unpack it or search for `trekksoft` one the *Install Plugins* page.
+1. Upload `trekksoft.zip` to the `/wp-content/plugins/` directory and unpack it or search for `trekksoft` on the *Install Plugins* page.
 1. Activate the plugin through the *Plugins* menu
 1. Configure the plugin through the new *TrekkSoft* menu